The 20 Best Movement Disorders Doctors in Hungary

 Pecs, BA, HU

-Kazmer Karadi practices in Pecs, Hungary.
+Kazmer Karadi practices practicing medicine in Pecs, Hungary.
 Mr. Karadi is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Dementia, Developmental Dysphasia Familial, and Deep Brain Stimulation.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Dementia, Developmental Dysphasia Familial, and Deep Brain Stimulation.

 Advanced in Movement Disorders